07 April 2021

 Making a Will is one of those things that’s easy to put off but could make life a lot simpler for the people you leave behind.
 Here are eight other reasons to make a Will.

-When you make a Will, you set out who you want to get what.
-If you die without one, your money and possessions could end up with people you don’t want to have them, or even the state.
+When you make a Will, you set out your wishes for who you'd like to receive your estate.
+If you die without one, your money and possessions that make up your estate, could end up with people you don’t want to have them, or even the state.

 If you have young children when you die and don’t have a Will, the courts will decide who looks after them.
 It could end up being a family member or state-appointed guardian.
 A Will allows you to set out your wishes, so you can choose who you’d like to get custody.